How To Add A Link Section To WordPress

 Description Of Plugin

-This plugin recreates the same concept as the built-in Link Manager while removing the shortcomings of the deprecated feature.
+This plugin recreates the concept of the built-in WP Links Manager while removing the shortcomings of the deprecated functionality.

-To install the Link Manager plugin, follow these instructions:
+To install the Link Manager plugin on your website, follow these step-by-step instructions:

-In your WordPress administration menu, select Plugins > Add New
+From your WP admin menu, select Plugins > Add New

 Plugins Menu - Add New